killerducky/deja-queue/README.md

 1. Go to [Google Cloud Console](https://console.cloud.google.com/apis/credentials).
 2. Create an API key.
-3. Copy the example environment file and edit it:
+3. Copy the example environment file:
    `cp .env-example.json .env.json`
-4. Past your API key into .env.json (⚠️ do not check this file into git)
+4. Paste your API key into .env.json
+   - ⚠️ do not check this file into git

-## Install Dependencies and build/run
+## Install and run

 `npm install`

 `npm start`

 ## Usage

-- Paste a video or playlist link into the options page and click **Add to Queue**.
+- Paste a video or playlist link and click **Add to Queue**.
-- You must already have a YouTube tab open.
-  - If multiple YouTube tabs are open, the extension will talk to the first one.
-- Ensure autoplay is allowed for YouTube:
-  1. Go to `www.youtube.com`
-  2. Click the permission icon to the left of the URL
-  3. Set Autoplay to Allow Audio and Video
+- The app will automatically select and play the next video based on your ratings and play history.